Hyyote/DARKSTARtool/README.md

-# 🌟 DARKSTAR - Windows Optimization Tool

-**Advanced system optimization and tweaking tool for Windows 10/11**
+# A tool made to apply my tweaks with ease.

 ## Quick Start